serverlessland/serverlessland/content/coldstarts/azure/_index.md

 There are currently two generally available versions of Azure Functions runtime: V1 runs on top of .NET Framework 4.x, while V2 runs on .NET Core 2.x.

-Even though .NET Core is supposed to be faster and more lightweight, Functions V2 still experience higher cold starts:
+Even though .NET Core is supposed to be faster and more lightweight, Functions V2 still experience longer cold starts:

 {{< chart_interval
     "coldstart_azure_byversion"